irfanMKhan/Java-Design-Pattern/README.md

 ### Strategy:
 Define a family of algorithms, encapsulate them and make them interchangeable.
-Strategy lets the algorithm vary independently from the client that uses them.
+Strategy lets the algorithm vary independently of the client that uses them.

 Bad side:</br>
 `Program implementation means when defining a family of algorithm we need to program to implementation for instantiation.`